 Wednesday 1st April 2020

-Further to our recent communications, the onset of COVID-19 and the critical need to maintain social distancing, this significantly impacts students’ abilities to perform the same activities that were previously part of their day to day studies.
-This has the natural impact of a reduction in the student’s overall engagement at the university.
-The level of this impact differs from university to university.
+Further to our recent communications, the onset of COVID-19 and the critical need to maintain social distancing significantly impact students’ abilities to perform the activities that were previously part of their day to day studies.
+This has the natural impact of a reduction in the student’s overall engagement at the university, particularly on-campus activity.
+The level of this impact will differ from university to university.

-What has Solutionpath been doing to assess this?
+What has Solutionpath been doing to review this situation?

 As each university has different data points to measure ‘engagement’ and different implementations of different systems all with locally tuned algorithms, we have been analysing the data across all clients to see if we can put in place some short-term measures to ensure engagement is still maintained.